Adnane017/ML_tutorials/README.md

 ## Course outline

-1. Introduction to data analysis and machine learning
+1. Introduction to data analysis and machine learning (Python – Pandas)
    1. The data analysis five-stage process
    2. The vocabulary of data
    3. Definition of machine learning (ML)